fvalenza/vaultview.nvim/README.md

                     end,
                     exemple_shell_command = [=[ your_shell_command ]=], -- Custom shell command to list files
                 },
-                entry_content_selectors = { -- custom content selectors can be defined here and chosen in the board configuration
-                    -- shall be grep/awk/rg command lines
+                entry_content= { -- custom content selectors can be defined here and chosen in the board configuration -- shall be grep/awk/rg command lines
                 },
             },
+            vault = {
+                path = "/path/to/your/vault", -- full path to your vault
+                name = "myVault", -- name of the Vault as seen by Obsidian.
+Used to build uri path for Obsidian },
 			boards = {
 				{